Pairing the Octomore Comus 04.2 with the Chateau d’Yquem Sauternes.

 The finish of the two: devilishly long in their goodness.
 The d’Yquem’s succulent fruits, so delicate and refined, did not let go, blending beautifully with the sweet, slightly tart flavours of green apple skins.
 The Comus finish then bit through the sweetness in waves of candied peat smoke from the nosing, with splashes of eucalyptus and cigar leaf making for an elegant farewell.

-Unforgettable – A whisky and wine pairing that will leave you in reflective pause.
-An exhibition of how smoked barley, bourbon casks, sweet fruit and Botrytis ‘cinerea’ can come together to deliver a masterpiece that is both unique and delicious.
+Extraordinary – A whisky and wine pairing that will leave you in reflective pause.
+An exhibition of how smoked barley, bourbon casks, sweet fruit and Botrytis ‘cinerea’ can come together to deliver a tour de force that is both unique and delicious.
 The impression that remained was reminiscent of a quote from Charles Gounod (French composer) describing Mozart:

 “Mozart, prodigal heaven gave thee everything, grace and strength, abundance and moderation, perfect equilibrium”.